Dennis-Meier/School-Informatik_Python/README.md

 # School - Informatik | Python - basics
-This is a collection of stuff I did in class for my Comutersience(Informatik) class
+This is a collection of stuff I did for my Comutersience(Informatik) class

 ## Content